María Eugenia Brizuela de Ávila

-María Eugenia Brizuela de Ávila (born 31 October 1956) is a Salvadoran lawyer who served as Minister of Foreign Affairs for the country from 1999 to 2004.
+María Eugenia Brizuela de Ávila (née Brizuela Boillat; born 31 October 1956) is a Salvadoran lawyer who served as Minister of Foreign Affairs for the country from 1999 to 2004.
 She worked as a Director of Corporate Sustainability at HSBC for Latin America and is based in Mexico City.

 Early life

 Her initial years were with family businesses, La Auxiliadora Funeral Home, coffee plantation, salt production.
 Founded Internacional de Seguros in 1997, becoming the first woman President of an Insurance Company.
 In June 1999 became the first woman Minister of Foreign Affairs in El Salvador, serving 5 years till June 2004.
 August 2004 elected first woman President of a private bank keeping this position when HSBC acquired a controlling majority in 2006.
 In 2007 pioneered a new function in Latin America region Corporate Sustainability Head till 2015.
 Currently Executive Coach certified by Success Unlimited Network (SUN) and (Instituto Centroamericano de Administración de Empresas) INCAE.